vanshkothari/Keras2FPGA/README.md

 # Keras2FPGA
-Source code for Keras to FPGA project using HLS project from (link)
+This is the source code for Keras to FPGA project using HLS project from (link)

 autoencoder_with_gaussian(1).py is the main python code with the NN model, and the hls4ml code to generate HLS code.
 The generated source code for HLS is stored in the ./encoder and ./decoder directories.